JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 ## My lessons

 - Working as part of a remotely distributed team I learned a lot about best practices for effective async communication.
-- I also learned about etiquette of participating in online meetings
+- I also learned about etiquette of participating in online meetings: this was especially important skill to learn in 2020 as remote work has since become the norm.
 - I was writing prior to gsod but contributing to an org like creative commons in a team with senior developers there was a lot of transfer or knowledge as consequence my writing has immensely improved.
 - I learned a new technology: WordPress.
 This was a challenging feat but I am happy that I persisted and grateful for all the help I got from my team.